popphp/docs/user_guide/views.rst

 do, it does support basic logic and iteration to manipulate your data for display.
 The benefit of this is that it provides some security in locking down a template and not allowing PHP to be directly processed within it.
-Additionally, the template strings can be easily stored and managed within the application and remove the need to have to edit and transfer template files to the server.
+Additionally, the template strings can be easily stored and managed within the application and remove the need to have to edit and transfer template files to and from the server.
 This is a common tactic used by content management systems that have template functionality built into them.

 Let's look at the same example from above, but with a stream template: